 SWING considers the concept of partnering with commercial providers of solutions of interest to researchers is being developed.
-A proof of concept of this has been done with Dropbox, which developed a special offering for organizations involved with EGI.
+A proof of concept of this kind of partnership has been done with Dropbox, which developed a special offering for organizations involved with EGI.
 This offering has already been implemented by one participate in the project.
 To help provide input from the perspective of industry into the project, the Friedrich Miescher Institute has been involved because of its close ties with Novartis.
-The project is also examining if the Service Registry and Marketplace activity within EGI-Engage can help serve as a medium to help SMEs discover academic research resources that may be of use for them, as well as helping academia discover commercial offerings that will facilitate their research.
+The project is also examining if the Service Registry and Marketplace activity within EGI-Engage can serve as a medium to help SMEs discover academic research resources that may be of use for them, as well as helping academia discover commercial offerings that could facilitate their research.
 The concepts developed in pay-for-use will serve as input into this activity where services are used within or a across organizations for a fee.
 In addition those interested from the pay-for-use project will be asked if they would be willing to register their services in the Service Registry and Marketplace solution being developed.

 GRNET continued its active participation in the regular phone conferences of this activity and implemented all the allocated action items and has started to gather a list of current and potential companies as potential collaborations for EGI.